Alcaraz - the champion compared to Federer

 He lost in the French Open quarter-finals and the last 16 at Wimbledon, but in late July became the second-youngest player in the 21st century to be ranked in the world men's top five, after Nadal.

 Then came the US Open.
-On his Flushing Meadows debut last year, Alcaraz reached the quarter-finals - the youngest man to do so in the Open era, and at any slam since Michael Chang at the French Open in 1990.
+On his Flushing Meadows debut last year, Alcaraz reached the quarter-finals - the youngest man to do so in the Open era, and at any Slam since Michael Chang at the French Open in 1990.

 He entered this year's tournament as the number three seed - and in becoming champion, he set records as the youngest Grand Slam men's finalist since Nadal won the 2005 French Open, and the youngest US Open men's finalist since Pete Sampras won in 1990.